maniyadhruvik701-cmd/Income-Mangement-System/README.md

-it is helpfull in e commarce
+it is helpfull income mangement